nicholasyoannou/nicholasyoannou/README.md

 # Welcome to my Github Profile! 👋
-My online-alias is **janeberru** and my real name is ...well @nicholasyoannou.
+My online-alias is **janeberru** and my real name is **Nicholas**.
 I'm mainly a Python developer, but I'm also learning full-stack development as well.
 I enjoy coding - you could call it a passion.

 [Website](https://janeber.ru) - [Email](janeberru@janeber.ru)